odea-project/qAlgorithms/test/report.md

 ## Evaluation

+### Result Comparison with R and julia implementation
+All three implementations result in identical bins after completed subsetting.
+Bin identity was controlled by matching the result frames by m/z.
+Since all points could be matched this way, no false positives or negatives exist.
+For a small test dataset, subsetting results were confirmed by hand.

+The DQS calculation was not identical between any of the approaches.
+In order to determine a correct result for the DQS, it was calculated by hand using two reduced datasets.
+To locate the source of the discrepancy, intermediate results were also compared.
+Here, the calculation of the MID was identical between all approaches.
+For identical parameters, all implementations of the function which calculates the DQS obtained identical results.

+There exist significant differences between the two original implementations, with the julia script producing wrong estimates frequently.
+To account for floating point errors, a DQS is considered identical if it is identical when rounded to nine digits.
+The error is located in the method used for finding the data point not in the bin which is most similar to the data point for which the DQS is to be determined.
+More precisely, the function nearestNeighbourDistanceWindow! gives wrong results for a tolerance window of greater than zero.
+With the window parameter set to zero, only points in the same scan are considered when calculating the DQS.
+It is also possible that some error is present in the idxDict struct, but since it is also used for binning errors are less likely here.
+Both possible errors result in the definite error of wrong values for NND (Nearest Neighbour Distance).
+For both reduced datasets, a total of one distance was determined correctly.
+Due to the small effect even large absolute differences in distance have, three DQS total matched the verified result for both (to nine decimal digits).
+When applied to real data, which is bound to have smaller MOD distances than the test data.
+This effect likely leads to better matching with the correct results. distance window bezog sich nur auf eigenens bin - The bug was successfully fixed by ßßß

+When comparing with the implementation in R, the DQS is sometimes identical.
+For the entire dataset, 79.1 % of the DQS matched when rounded to nine digits.
+This result does not change significantly (ßßß 5.
+Nachkommastelle) if bins which contain two points from the same scan are excluded (ßßß total).
+Even when rounded to three digits, only 93.2% of the DQS match.
+(Grafik)

+### Performance Evaluation
 Performance evaluation was performed using the following CPUs:
 * Intel(R) Core(TM) i5-7400 CPU @ 3.00GHz (referred to as i5)
 * AMD Ryzen 3 3250U (referred to as Ryzen)